oruborus/harness262/README.md

 #### `--verbose`, `-v`
 Runs the testsuite with extended output.

+#### `--concurrency <number of concurrent tests>`, `-c <number of concurrent tests>`
+Sets the desired number of concurrent test cases to be run.
+The set value is clamped between one and the number of available logical cores on the host machine.
+This option has no effect if the `--debug` option is set.

 #### `--include <pattern>`
 Includes matching paths from the provided paths using the regular expression `<pattern>`.